No such restrictions: Sisodia on girl's allegation of being asked to remove hijab in school | Education

 No such restrictions: Sisodia on girl's allegation of being asked to remove hijab in school

-A day after a Delhi government school student alleged that she was asked to remove hijab by her teacher, Deputy Chief Minister Manish Sisodia said no such restrictions have been imposed and the issue is being politicised by some people.Addressing a press conference, Sisodia, who also holds the Education portfolio, said the AAP dispensation respects all traditions and students from all religions and castes are treated with dignity at its schools.The comments by Sisodia came after a minor girl from a Delhi government school in Mustafabad alleged that she was asked to remove her headscarf at school.
+A day after a Delhi government school student alleged that she was asked to remove hijab by her teacher, Deputy Chief Minister Manish Sisodia said no such restrictions have been imposed and the issue is being politicised by some people.At a press conference, Sisodia, who also holds the education portfolio, said the AAP dispensation respects all traditions and students from all religions and castes are treated with dignity at its schools.The comments came after a girl from a Delhi government school in Mustafabad alleged that she was asked to remove her headscarf at school.

 - Country: